d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ### Missing Ingredient: Hardware

 Deep learning models are voracious consumers of compute cycles.
-Training can take hundreds of epochs, and each iteration requires passing data through many layers of computationally-expensive linear algebra operations.
+Model training can take hundreds of epochs, and each iteration requires passing data through many layers of computationally-expensive linear algebra operations.
 This is one of the main reasons why in the 1990s and early 2000s,